 This recipe will keep you warm throughout the chilly season!
-This stew is not only delicious, but the addition of the vegan butter at the end softens the flavor.
+This stew is delicious and the addition of vegan butter at the end softens the flavor.
 The dumplings will expand, so do not be tempted to make them bigger than the suggested size.

 Veggie Stew with Dumplings [Vegan]

 - 3 sprigs of fresh rosemary

 - 1 1/2 cups finely chopped yellow onion (1 large onion)

 - 3 cloves garlic, crushed

 - 9 ounces quartered white and/or brown mushrooms (about 3 cups)

 - 1 cup red wine (we use cabernet sauvignon)

 - 4 carrots, peeled and cut into 2-inch lengths